elvisburrniku/Clientlly-Webpage/replit.md

-✓ Built language selector supporting 12 languages with country flags ✓ Completed translations for all sections: Navigation, Hero, Features, Pricing, Testimonials, Contact, Footer, Demo modal ✓ Added comprehensive Spanish translations structure ready for expansion to all 12 languages
+✓ Built language selector supporting 12 languages with country flags ✓ Completed translations for all sections: Navigation, Hero, Features, Pricing, Testimonials, Contact, Footer, Demo modal ✓ Added comprehensive Spanish translations structure ready for expansion to all 12 languages ✓ COMPLETED migration from Replit Agent to standard Replit environment (July 22, 2025) ✓ Fixed all TypeScript errors and updated Stripe API integration ✓ Updated features section with comprehensive business management features ✓ Added "Learn more" buttons for each feature with beautiful animations ✓ Removed bank feeds, capture & organize receipts features as requested ✓ Enhanced feature cards with consistent styling and hover animations

 ## System Architecture